djouallah/projectcontrolpresentation/README.md

-files used in a presentation
+files used in a presentation about one approach to project controls using PowerBI, just the basics